Read more about the vaccines in our fact files:

 Here we answer the most common questions about the vaccination programme.

-Also there are specific questions on the autumn booster campaign.
+Also there are specific questions on the booster campaign.

 Before any vaccine can be used, it must pass strict quality, safety and effectiveness tests and be granted approval by the independent Medicines and Healthcare products Regulatory Agency (MHRA).